AthX Logo← Back to Blog

 Names to watch for AthX

 Venezuela: Ronald Acuña Jr. (Braves), Luis Arraez (Giants), Salvador Pérez (Royals), Eugenio Suárez (Reds), Maikel Garcia (Royals), Jackson Chourio (Brewers), Gleyber Torres (Tigers), Eduardo Rodríguez (D-backs), Wilyer Abreu (Red Sox), Daniel Palencia.
 USA: Aaron Judge (Yankees), Bryce Harper (Phillies), Bobby Witt Jr. (Royals), Gunnar Henderson (Orioles), Kyle Schwarber (Phillies), Paul Skenes (Pirates), Roman Anthony (Red Sox), Nolan McLean (Mets).
-All-Tournament highlights: Shohei Ohtani (Dodgers), Fernando Tatis Jr. (Padres), Aaron Nola (Phillies), Austin Wells (Yankees).
-WBC performance does not affect dynamic pricing—AthX prices are driven by MLB performance—but the Classic put these names front and center heading into Opening Day.
+All-Tournament: Shohei Ohtani (Dodgers), Fernando Tatis Jr. (Padres), Aaron Nola (Phillies), Austin Wells (Yankees).
+WBC stats do not feed dynamic pricingMLB does—but the tournament put these names on every feed before Opening Day.

 What It Means for AthX